upenn/PennGrader/README.md

 ```
 from penngrader.grader import *
-grader = PennGrader(homework_id = HOMEWORK_ID, student_id = STUDENT_ID)
+grader = PennGrader('config.yaml', homework_id = HOMEWORK_ID, STUDENT_ID, SECRET)
 ```

 The HOMEWORK_ID is the string obtained when creating new homework via the teacher backend, see below.

 STUDENT_ID is the student defined variable representing their 8-digit PennID.
 The student will need to run this cell at the beginning of the notebook to initialize the grader.
+The SECRET should be set to the STUDENT_ID by default, but allows students to add a unique password protecting their grades.
+(The only issue: they tend to forget this or change it mis-tream!)

 After every question, the Instructor will also need to write a grading cell which the student will run to invoke the grader.
 A grading cell looks as follows:

 ```
 grader.grade(test_case_id = TEST_CASE_NAME, answer = ANSWER)